Norton County is named for Orloff Norton, who was captain of Company L fifteenth Kansas cavalry, killed at Cane Hill, Arkansas on October 29, 1865.

 Contractor: Gurtler & Company of Topeka

-Description: The building faces south and is a three story brown colored brick and stone structure.
+Description: The building faces south and is a three story brown colored brick, stone and concrete structure.
+The building is located on landscaped grounds in the center of the city.
 Along the south front are four large columns rising from the second to third story.
 The entrance has three stone framed doors.
-The first story has a white stone base.
+The first story has a white colored stone base.

-Note: The previous courthouse was designed by Kuhn & Waller and constructed in 1888.
+Note: The first courthouse was designed by Kuhn & Waller and constructed in 1888.
 The building was destroyed by fire in 1926.

 N – Furnas County, Nebraska